 We are taking unprecedented measures to equip medical facilities with modern equipment - funding in this area has doubled.
 Due to this, in 2019, 645 units were delivered for 1,5 billion rubles.
 And today, the Sakhalin Oblast is one of the most advanced in Russia in terms of medical equipment and is comparable with leading foreign countries.
 In order to understand where to go further in the development of health care, what issues still have to be addressed, feedback is needed.
 And she appeared with us.
 We launched the “1-300” telephone hotline, so-called trust windows work in polyclinics.
 In addition, silver volunteers help us a lot - older people have become an important link between doctors and patients.

-Another important area is the solution of issues of transport accessibility of the islands.
-One of the main results of the year here was the return to the Aeroflot region.
-I have been negotiating with the leadership of the country and the airline for a long time on this issue.
-And from October 27, Aeroflot resumed flights between Yuzhno-Sakhalinsk and Moscow.
-In addition, we have ensured that Rossiya Airlines supplies larger-capacity airplanes in this direction.
-Due to this, in the summer period, passenger traffic compared to 2018 increased by 20%.
+Another important area is solving the issues of transport accessibility of the islands.
+One of the main results of the year here was the return of Aeroflot to the region.
+On this issue, I negotiated for a long time with the leadership of the country and the airline.
+And since October 27, Aeroflot has resumed flights between Yuzhno-Sakhalinsk and Moscow.
+In addition, we have ensured that Rossiya Airlines supply aircraft of larger capacity to this direction.
+Due to this, in the summer, passenger traffic increased by 2018% compared to 20.